Irraky/fireflux/README.md

 `FIREWALL_NAME+HTTP_SCHEME://AUTH_TOKEN@0.0.0.0`

-The AUTH_TOKEN is the `username:password` encoded in base64.
+The AUTH_TOKEN is the `username:password` encoded in base64 for pfsense.

 When auth credential are stored inside the URL they are formatted following [RFC7617](https://www.rfc-editor.org/rfc/rfc7617)(Basic HTTP Authentication